chef-training/elegant_tests/README.md

 For us at Chef this workstation is currently being managed as a Amazon Machine Instance (AMI).
 This AMI is managed by Chef through the Training AWS Account.

-* Eloquent Tests - CentOS 6.7 - 1.0.0 (ami-????????)
+* Elegant Tests - CentOS 6.7 - 1.0.0 (ami-????????)

-The AMI was generated with [Packer](https://github.com/chef-training/chefdk-fundamentals-image) and adheres to the following [policy](https://github.com/chef-training/chefdk-image/blob/master/cookbooks/workstations/recipes/eloquent_tests.rb).
+The AMI was generated with [Packer](https://github.com/chef-training/chefdk-fundamentals-image) and adheres to the following [policy](https://github.com/chef-training/chefdk-image/blob/master/cookbooks/workstations/recipes/elegant_tests.rb).
 It is based on a Marketplace AMI so it cannot be made public.
 If you would like access to this AMI to deliver training please contact [training@chef.io](mailto:training@chef.io) the request that includes your Amazon Account Id.